-So often, we buy something, sure that we “need” it, only to find that it’s not really something that we use again, or that we truly need.
+So often, we find ourselves in the shop or browsing online, enticed by a new gadget or fashion piece, convinced that we “need” it, only to discover later that it’s not really something we use again or something that was truly necessary.

-Here are 5 questions to ask yourself — answer honestly:
+Here are 5 detailed questions to guide your thinking — answer honestly:

 What are your plans for the purchase?
 Really think about what it will accomplish in your life.
 Will you be able to forward a specific goal you have?
 Will using the item contribute to your overall quality of life?
 Really think about your plans for the item, and consider a realistic plan for its use.

 Next, determine how often you will use the item.
 If you are buying something that you are unlikely to use more than once or twice, it doesn’t often make sense to complete the purchase.
 There are other ways you can get what you need for a one-time use.

 Be honest about how often you are likely to use something.

 You might realistically use a coffee maker every day, so it makes more sense to buy one as opposed to buying a blender that you might only use a few times and then set aside.

 From a treadmill to high-end cross-trainers to a new book, think about how often it will be used.
 Don’t buy items that you probably won’t actually use much.

 Do I Really Even Want It?

 Figure out why you want to make that purchase.
 Examine your motives.
 Do you want to buy the item because you want it?
 Or are you trying to impress someone?